The Bartholin's (BAHR-toe-linz) glands are located on each side of the vaginal opening. These glands secrete fluid that helps lubricate the vagina.

 Antibiotics.
 Your doctor may prescribe an antibiotic if your cyst is infected or if testing reveals that you have a sexually transmitted infection.
 But if the abscess is drained properly, you may not need antibiotics.

 Marsupialization.
 If cysts recur or bother you, a marsupialization (mahr-soo-pee-ul-ih-ZAY-shun) procedure may help.
 Your doctor places stitches on each side of a drainage incision to create a permanent opening less than 1/4-inch (about 6-millimeter) long.
-An inserted catheter may be placed to promote drainage for a few days after the procedure and help prevent recurrence.
+An inserted catheter may be placed to promote drainage for a few days after the procedure and to help prevent recurrence.

 Rarely, for persistent cysts that aren't effectively treated by the above procedures, your doctor may recommend surgery to remove the Bartholin's gland.
 Surgical removal is usually done in a hospital under general anesthesia.
 Surgical removal of the gland carries a greater risk of bleeding or complications after the procedure.